skeoop/skeoop.github.io/Project-Reviews.md

 ## Call Me Bus

 Application idea and implementation are OK, but some parts are unrealistic.
-I can't see ticket price until click "Book ticket" and in my test it adds a huge 800 Bt "Additional Cost" on to a 200 Bt ticket.
+User can't see ticket price until clicks "Book ticket", and in my test it adds a huge 800 Bt "Additional Cost" on to a 200 Bt ticket.
 This would never be acceptable.

 It does have "Cancel" button and navigation buttons (Home, Exit).

 All classes are in the default package (discouraged).
-Lots of coupling between classes and JDBC, and using raw SQL for statements.
+Lots of coupling between classes and JDBC, and using raw SQL with user-input values, which is vulnerable to SQL injection.

-JDBC username, password, URL, and driver (which is not necessary!) are hardcoded into Jdbc_Manage class.
-This project, like many other projects, uses some really bad coding for JDBC.
+JDBC username, password, URL, and driver class (which is not necessary!) are hardcoded into Jdbc_Manage class.
+The code related to JDBC is poorly written.
-Looks like students all copied the same bad ideas, instead of using ORM and Properties as suggested.

 Online docs need improvement.
 Its mostly a bunch of screen shots of the game.
 Doesn't explain about design, interesting technology, or *how* you applied OO.
-Since you are using database with MySQL your documentation should say what is required and how to create schema.
+Since you are using database with MySQL your documentation should say what is required and how to create the schema.

 The code requires MySQL JDBC driver and iText JAR but these are **not** included in repository and no mention of these requirements in the documentation.